hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/03_QC_STAR_and_Qualimap_run.md

 ## Alignment file format: SAM/BAM

-BAM is a binary, compressed version of the SAM file, also known as **Sequence Alignment Map format**.
-The SAM file is **a tab-delimited text file that contains all information from the FASTQ file, with additional alignment information for each read**.
+The **Sequence Alignment Map format** (SAM) file is **a tab-delimited text file that contains all information from the FASTQ file, with additional fields containing alignment information for each read**.
 Specifically, we can obtain the genomic coordinates of where each read maps to in the genome and the quality of that mapping.
+A **BAM file is the binary, compressed version of the SAM file**.
+It is significantly smaller in size and is usually the file format requested for by downstream tools that require alignment data as input.
 The paper by [Heng Li et al](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification.

 ![SAM1](../img/sam_bam.png)